Debt-to-Income Ratio Information for Home Buyers

 What Is DTI?

 The debt-to-income ratio is the total of your monthly debt payments divided by your monthly income to produce a percentage.
-A high debt-to-income ratio means you use a lot of your monthly income to pay off your debts and have little money leftover for normal expenses and emergencies.
+A high debt-to-income ratio means you use a lot of your monthly income to pay off your debts and have little money left over for normal expenses and emergencies.
+You may hear this called back-end DTI.

-Lenders must balance risk when trying to decide who to lend money to.
+Mortgage lenders must balance risk when deciding who to lend money to.
 The DTI ratio is one way they assess your risk.
-People with a high DTI are more likely to default on their mortgage.
+People with a high DTI are more likely to default on their mortgage payments.
 Those with a low DTI are low-risk borrowers; not only are they more likely to meet the lender’s qualifications, but they often have access to the lowest available interest rates.
 A higher DTI doesn’t write you off from being approved, but you might be given higher interest rates.

 How Do You Calculate DTI?

-Fortunately, people can use many debt-to-income ratio calculators to determine their DTI.
+Fortunately, people can use many debt-to-income ratio calculators to determine their back-end ratio.
 These calculators help prospective home buyers determine what qualifies as monthly debt to get a fairly accurate picture of their DTI.
-Anyone wanting to know their DTI can also call a home lender to find out what they classify as recurring debt.
+Anyone wanting to know their DTI can also call a mortgage lender to find out what they classify as recurring debt.

 DTI Too High?
 What You Can Do